JoeIaquinto/runelite/README.md

 RuneLite is a free, open source OldSchool RuneScape client.

+This is my fork to maintain a plugin to aid in blackjacking.
+An additional option has been added to the Menu Entry Swapper plugin titled 'Blackjack auto-swap'.
+Essentially, if any blackjack-able NPC around you is knocked-out or aggressive, the option 'Talk to' will be swapped with 'pickpocket'.
+Otherwise the option 'Talk to' will be swapped with 'Knock out'.
+This is a rejected feature by the Runelite team, but the license of the RuneLite project allows redistribution with modification.
+The only changes I have made are for the blackjack option.
+Follow the developer guide to build the project, and enjoy.

 If you have any questions, please join our IRC channel on [irc.rizon.net #runelite](http://qchat.rizon.net/?channels=runelite&uio=d4) or alternatively our [Discord](https://discord.gg/mePCs8U) server.

 ## Project Layout